IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid-features.md

            iframe-src="{environment:demosBaseUrl}/pivot-grid/pivot-with-selector-sample" alt="Angular Pivot Grid with Pivot Selector Example">
 </code-view>

+## Additional summary column

+When a `column` dimension defines a hierarchy, the pivot grid will render additional summary/total column, which accumulates the aggregations of all of the columns inside the group.
+When the group is collapsed only the summary column will remain.
+And when the group is expanded the additional summary column appears at the end of the group.

+## Interactions

-## Keyboard navigation
+### Keyboard navigation

 The keyboard navigation of the `IgxPivotGrid` works in a similar manner as in `IgxGrid`, but here, the grid can be split into three areas - `rows`, `columns`, `values`.
 The areas for `rows` and `columns` are considered as headers of the pivot grid.
 While the area of the `values` is the body.
 The keyboard arrows allow navigating the active element within the current area only.

-## Additional summary column

-When a `column` dimension defines a hierarchy, the pivot grid will render additional summary/total column, which accumulates the aggregations of all of the columns inside the group.
-When the group is collapsed only the summary column will remain.
-And when the group is expanded the additional summary column appears at the end of the group.

-## Dimensions drag & drop
+### Dimensions drag & drop
 The dimensions are represented by chips, which can be dragged & dropped.
 All chips can change their order within their area by drag & drop.
 The chips from `rows`, `column`, `filter`(dimension chips) can be moved from any of those areas to any of them, at any place.